TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/05_lesson/lesson.md

 * Take the quiz.
 * After taking the quiz yourself, take a look at the answer key provided in the additional curriculum materials.
 * Create a scoring rubric
-* Look through [http://tinyurl.com/TEALS-Python-Errors][] web tutorial to dig deeper yourself into analyzing and responding to errors.
+* Look through [debugging][] web tutorial to dig deeper yourself into analyzing and responding to errors.

 ## Pacing Guide